siefca/attribute-filters/README.md

 Summary
 -------

-Attribute Filters adds couple of DSL keywords and some syntactic sugar to Rails thereby allowing you to express filtering and groupping model attributes in a concise and clean way.
+Attribute Filters extension adds couple of DSL keywords and some syntactic sugar to Rails, thereby allowing you to express filtering and grouping model attributes in a concise and clean way.

 When?
 -----